 - the date you notify us that your intention has changed and that you no longer intend to reinvest.
 As interest will be charged on the deferred tax, you can minimise that interest by telling HMRC as soon as possible if your intention has changed.

 - This may be done by contacting HMRC directly.
 You will then be asked to pay the additional tax due for the year in which the asset was disposed of, together with interest on that tax.

-If you have not made a valid claim for rollover relief, or withdrawn the declaration of intent to reinvest, by three years from the 31st January following the tax year (or accounting period for companies) in which you made the disposal, you will be asked to pay the tax due for that earlier year, together with interest on that tax.
+If you have not made a valid claim for rollover relief, or withdrawn the declaration of intent to reinvest, by four years from the 31st January following the tax year (or accounting period for companies) in which you made the disposal, you will be asked to pay the tax due for that earlier year, together with interest on that tax.
 If you acquire a new asset after that time and claim relief, the tax and interest can be repaid to you if you meet the conditions, set out above, for the reinvestment time limit to be extended.
 Your claim will need to be valid in every other respect.